Mature Masculine

 Mastery

-Mastery is the Magician's commitment to excellence—the deep competence that grows from years of practice, steady refinement, and genuine love of the craft.
-It's not just skill; it is devotion, a lived relationship with your art that shapes everything you do.
+Mastery is the Magician's commitment to excellence.
+It is deep competence that grows from years of practice, steady refinement, and genuine love of the craft.
+It's not skill alone.
+It is devotion, a lived relationship with our art that shapes everything we do.

 Mastery and the Alchemist